biaslab/biaslab-hugo/content/research/starter-guide.md

 Aside from the aforementioned deliverables that are imposed by the Examination Committee, I place a **high value on the quality of your (software) code**.
 Consider this as a fifth examination criterion.
 The software that you produce in your project is the sharpest description of your ideas, so make it readable and understandable for others.
 If you want to read some more on this, consult [Aruliah](http://arxiv.org/abs/1210.0530 "Aruliah et al, Best Practices for Scientific Computing, 2012") (2012) and/or [Cannam](http://soundsoftware.ac.uk/icassp-2012-paper "Cannam et al., Sound Software: Towards Software Reuse in Audio and Music Research, 2012") (2012).
 Generally, there are many ways to improve your coding skills, e.g., the [lectures by Sandi Metz](https://www.youtube.com/watch?v=8bZh5LMaSmE) are nearly always interesting.

-If you do an internship/traineeship (before your final M.Sc. thesis project), the examination criteria are just the same, but of course the expectations on your output are appropriately reduced.
+If you do an internship/traineeship (before your final MSc thesis project), the examination criteria are just the same, but of course the expectations on your output are appropriately reduced.

 If you are from another department, please find out and notify me of which departmental rules and regulations apply to you.